 Try to make sure international permission slips are signed by both parents.
 Discuss with your Girl Scout council about having both parents sign the permission slip and notarizing it.
-This is recommended by the U.S. Customs & Border Protection and is strongly suggested as a best practice.
+This is recommended by U.S. Customs & Border Protection and is strongly suggested as a best practice.

 Take the insurance.
+Protect troop and family funds.
 When booking flights, consider cancellation insurance which primarily covers the cost for airfare in the event a trip is cancelled due to illness.
 Read the fine print carefully, as some situations (such as pandemics) may not be covered.
 Broad cancellation insurance is called "Cancel for any reason" (CFAR) and must be obtained immediately after the first booking.
 Discuss this option with your Girl Scout council, if needed, as it could be costly.
+When planning to travel internationally, discuss liability insurance with your Girl Scout council.
+You will need to 2024-2025 Safety Activity Checkpoints Page 224 of 234 confirm that your council's liability insurance does not have any specific exceptions or exclusion for international travel.
+For Activity Accident insurance, you must enroll and purchase a specific policy from Mutual of Omaha to cover international trips; international trips are not covered on the Basic Plan.